rs-anantmishra/streamsphere/README.md

 # :film_strip: Streamsphere

 It is a media library.
-It supports channels, playlists and videos.
+It supports channels, playlists and videos. <br />
-Goals of this software is to provide complete functionality of a media library, while being as light weight as possible.
+The primary goal of this application is to provide complete functionality of a media library, while being as light weight as possible.
 > *Note: The tool is under active development.*

 ## :computer: Interface